2L-KnowledgeBase/learning-spark-101/SparkSQL/README.md

 <Learing Spark, Chapter3>:" Users create RDDs in two ways: by loading an external dataset, or by distributing a collection of objects (e.g., a list or set) in their driver program (e.g. `JavaRDD<String> lines = sc.parallelize(Arrays.asList("pandas", "i like pandas"));`).

-As "by loading an external dataset" mentioned here, we usually leverage [DataFrameReader APIs](https://spark.apache.org/docs/2.4.3/api/java/index.html) to do this work. **Don't feel confused with this name since it's just a legacy name and you can also treat it as "DatasetReader"**.
+As "by loading an external dataset" mentioned here, we usually leverage [DataFrameReader APIs](https://spark.apache.org/docs/2.4.3/api/java/index.html) to do this work. **Don't feel confused with this name since it's just a legacy name and you can also treat it as "Dataset<Row>Reader"**.

 Natively, DataFrameReader support reading different types of files (csv/parquet/orc/text/json) from both local or HDFS (`file://` vs `hdfs://`) and jdbc way to connect relational databases.
 There are also some thrid party Dataset Reader/Writer extensions, for example:
 1. MongoDB: https://docs.mongodb.com/spark-connector/master/java/datasets-and-sql/